scriptype/feed/readme.md

 ### Before adding links

-You need to enable travis integration for you repo.
+You need to enable travis integration for your repo.

 Configure github pages to serve `public` directory.